Some parametric tests based on sample spacings: Tests for Univariate Distributions

-\end{thm} This result gives another similarity between spacings based test and likelihood ratio test (Sen \& Singer (1994)).
-Observe that the test procedure based on ${T}_{\phi,n}^{(m)}(h)$ can be used for testing of regression model when errors follow a mixture or a heavy tailed distribution and likelihood ratio test is not applicable.
+\end{thm} The above result gives another similarity between spacings based tests and the LRT (Sen and Singer 1994).
+Observe that the test procedure based on $\hat{T}_{\phi,n}^{(m)}(h)$ can be used for testing hypotheses concerning the regression coefficients of a regression model when errors follow a mixture, or a heavy-tailed distribution and the LRT is not applicable.

-This idea has also been extended to nonparametric setting.
-Suppose that we have a random sample from distribution function $F\in\mathcal{F}$, $\mathcal{F}$ is a family of absolutely continuous distribution functions on real line.
-To test $H_0:F=F_0$ against $H_A:F\neq F_0$, where $F_0\in\mathcal{F}$ is completely specified, an extension of test statistic (\ref{teststt}) is